NCAS-CMS/cfa-conventions/source/cfa.md

 *v0.1 - v0.4 David Hassell and Jonathan Gregory, 2012 - 2019*

-*v0.6b1 David Hassell and Neil Massey, 2021-02-19*
+*v0.6b1 David Hassell, Jonathan Gregory, Neil Massey, and Bryan Lawrence 2021-02-19*

-An *aggregated variable* does not contain its own data, rather it contains instructions on how to create its data as an aggregation of the data from other sources.
+An *aggregated variable* does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.
 When created by an application program, the data of an aggregated variable is called its *aggregated data*.
 The aggregated data is composed of one or more *fragments*, each of which provides the values for a unique part of the aggregated data.
 Each fragment is contained in an external file, or may be another contained in the same file as the aggregated variable (i.e the *parent file*).

 An aggregated variable should be a scalar (i.e. it has no dimensions) and the value of its single element is immaterial.
 It acts as a